dtk/dtk-arbiter/README.md

 ##### Environment

-Arbiter uses dotenv gem to setup environment.
+Arbiter uses dotenv gem to setup environment in development mode.
 File named `.env` has not been commited due to obvious security implications.
 Following are environment variables needed to start DTK Arbiter.

     STOMP_HOST=
     STOMP_PORT=